 3. Centrality of Family and Relationship

-Filipino’s definition and conception of the family transcends school, work, or even their relationship with power and the state.
-The emphasis on relationships is central to the Filipino identity.
+The Filipino definition and conception of family extend beyond school, work, or their relationship with power and the state.
+This emphasis on relationships is central to Filipino identity.

-Consequently, the concept of ‘pakikisama’ becomes strongly entrenched into the Filipino psyche.
-Thus, team working is a natural state of affairs among Filipinos.
+Consequently, the concept of ‘pakikisama’ is deeply entrenched in the Filipino psyche, making teamwork a natural state of affairs among Filipinos.
 ‘Pakikisama’ is roughly translated into English as ‘camaraderie,’ but for Filipinos, it signifies more than that.

 4. Strong Service Orientation

-The Filipino people has been at the forefront of the Philippine call center industry primarily due to its strong service-orientation.
-Filipinos have an innate interest in other people making them good listeners and reliable problem solvers.
-The Filipino people is known for their hospitality and warmth.
-These are attributes they bring even to the workplace.
+The Filipino workforce has been at the forefront of the Philippine call center industry, primarily due to its strong service orientation.
+Filipinos possess an innate interest in others, making them good listeners and reliable problem solvers.
+Known for their hospitality and warmth, these attributes are also brought into the workplace.